 It may sound confusing, but ketoanalogues have nothing to do with the high-fat, low-carb diet known as the keto diet.

-If you’d like to learn more about the keto diet and kidney disease, click here.
+Learn more about the keto diet and kidney disease here.

 Are there side effects with ketoanalogues?